Reposted: Ten Steps for Attending a Keysigning Party

 3. Print your key fingerprint

-Type the following, using the id from step 1.
+Using the id from step 1:

 $ gpg --fingerprint 5A6F95BE